The tunnel number of all 11 and 12 crossing alternating knots: Algorithms

-\begin{proof} The algorithm is the following: \begin{enumerate} \item List all integer partitions of $ \ell $, where each summand is a positive integer. \item Each partition $ \ell = a_{1} + a_{2} + \dots + a_{m} $ has an associated fraction defined as For each partition $ [a_{1}, \dots , a_{n}] $, compute its associated fraction $ \frac{p}{q} $ and let $ X $ denote the set of all fractions arising this way.
-For each fraction in $ X $, also add the negation of the fraction to $ X $. \item Every rational tangle has an alternating minimal diagram, and every alternating diagram is a minimal diagram, so we conclude that $ X = RT(\ell)$. \end{enumerate} \end{proof}
+The algorithm is the following: \begin{enumerate} \item List all integer partitions of $ \ell $, where each summand is a positive integer. \item Each partition $ \ell = a_{1} + a_{2} + \dots + a_{m} $ has an associated fraction defined as For each partition $ [a_{1}, \dots , a_{n}] $, compute its associated fraction $ \frac{p}{q} $ and let $ X $ denote the set of all fractions arising this way. \item For each fraction in $ X $, also add the negation of the fraction to $ X $. \end{enumerate}

+Every rational tangle has an alternating minimal diagram \cite{KauffmanLambropoulou}, and every alternating diagram of a rational tangle created as in Figure \ref{fig:rationaltangle} is reduced and thus minimal \cite{KauffmanTait, MurasugiTait, ThistlethwaiteTait}, so we conclude that $ X = RT(\ell)$.

 Given a fraction $ \frac{p}{q} $, we can use the function \texttt{RationalTangle(p,q)} from \snappy \ to build its corresponding rational tangle.